ska-sa/katsdptelstate/README.rst

 .. warning::

   **WARNING**: The standard warning about Python pickles applies.
-The pickle module is not secure against erroneous or maliciously constructed data.
-Never unpickle data received from an untrusted or unauthenticated source.
+Never retrieve data from an untrusted telescope state or connect to one over an untrusted network.

 Getting Started
 ---------------